travis-ci/docs-travis-ci-com/docs/dev/overview.md

 * [travis-build](https://github.com/travis-ci/travis-build) encapsulates build lifecycle `Travis Workers` use and provides a unified API for language-specific builders
 * [travis-support](https://github.com/travis-ci/travis-support) contains various support classes and utilities.
 Used by `Travis Hub`, `Travis Server`, `Travis Listener` and `Travis Worker`.

-In addition, there are mutliple side projects we developed as part of working on Travis CI, for example
+In addition, there are multiple side projects we developed as part of working on Travis CI, for example

 * [simple_states](https://github.com/svenfuchs/simple_states)
 * [hashr](https://github.com/svenfuchs/hashr)